TwentyFourMinutes/Venflow/README.md

 ## Comparison

 Benchmarking ORM's isn't an easy task, since there are a bunch of different factors which can alter the result in one way or another.
-I do not present any beautiful graphs here for the simple reason, that showing them would be pretty impractical, since there would be just too many.
-That is also the reason why I tried to come up with a composite number based on the benchmark results.
+I do not present any beautiful graphs here simply because they would get too complex and it would require too many graphs to remain practical.
+This is also the reason why I tried to come up with a composite number based on benchmark results.
 If you still want check all the individual benchmarks, which you definitely should, the source code can be found [here](./src/Venflow/Venflow.Benchmarks) and the results as `.csv` and `.md` are over [here](./benchmarks).

 Lets just directly hop into the composite numbers of each tested ORM.
 <!--Benchmark Start-->